c-harding/atlas/README.md

 # Atlas

 Prepare maps for printing, using a tileserver based on Bing Maps’s Quadkey, and showing OS grid references.

+Every tile fetched is permanently cached.

 ## Usage